 Sitters will see the purple cross badge on a family's photo on the Job Board as seen here:

 Some families may feel comfortable working with just one sitter during this time, but don't want to limit their sitter's job opportunities.
-To keep sitters supported, we've introduced a guaranteed minimum number of paid hours setting families can add to their part or full-time job post.
+To keep sitters supported, families can indicate on their part or full-time job post they're willing to commit to a guaranteed minimum number of paid hours per week.
 With all compensation and care arrangements, we encourage members to engage in clear and fair communication so both parties' needs are met.

 Shelter-in-place orders and childcare